 The great outdoors can cause other issues for your eyes as well.
 On a particularly windy or especially hot day, for instance, tears evaporate quicker.
 A dry day can also cause increased tear evaporation, leading to dryness and irritation.
 Even pollution can affect our eyes by causing inflammation and damage.

-Cigarette smoke is particularly problematic, as it not only increases a person's risk for dry eye, but other serious eye problems as well.
-According to the CDC(opens in a new tab), smoking can also cause macular degeneration and cataracts, both of which can lead to vision loss and blindness.
+Cigarette smoke is particularly problematic, as it not only increases a person's risk for dry eye, but other serious eye problems as well. (opens in a new tab), smoking can also cause macular degeneration and cataracts, both of which can lead to vision loss and blindness.

 5. Contact Lenses